-Writing a novel is a long, hard slog and, while we’re certainly not averse to a bit (or a lot) of hard work, we like to make sure we’re as efficient as possible and aren’t wasting time where we don’t need to.
+Writing a novel is a long, hard slog and, while we at The Novel Factory are certainly not averse to a bit (or a lot) of hard work, we like to make sure we’re as efficient as possible and aren’t wasting time where we don’t need to.

 One way we believe writers can save themselves from the risk of writing for months or even years and ending up with a spaghetti mess of a manuscript, is to follow some kind of formula, or roadmap, which helps avoid wasted time staring at blank screens, going down blind alleys and writing dozens of scenes that have no place in the final novel.